 cancer.
 A mastectomy might also be done to help prevent breast cancer in people who

 Why might I need a mastectomy?

-In some cases, women with a high risk for breast cancer may want to have a mastectomy
+In some cases, people with a high risk for breast cancer may want to have a mastectomy

 before cancer develops.
-This includes women with genes linked to breast cancer, such
+This includes people with genes linked to breast cancer, such

 as the BRCA1 or BRCA2 gene.
 In these cases, a mastectomy is done to try to keep breast

 There may be other reasons for your healthcare provider to advise a mastectomy.

 Any type of mastectomy may include removing lymph nodes.
 These are small, bean-shaped

 organs connected to lymph vessels.
 They are part of the lymphatic system, which is